 To set the record straight, let us point out that Windows Phone is severely underestimated.
 Truth be told, Microsoft is catching up quickly, to the point where their end-products have become a market targeted by the sports betting companies.
 Albeit popular, developers seem to steer clear of Windows Phone.

-For what it’s worth there are a few Windows native apps for betting, but the fact that matter is the OS’s wide compatibility with HTML5 sites.
-In other words, you can load nearly every betting site on the web through your Internet Explorer or Edge.
+For what it’s worth there are a few Windows betting native apps, but the fact of that matter is the OS’s wide compatibility with HTML5 pages.
+In other words, you can load nearly every sportsbook on the web through your Internet Explorer or Edge.
 This somewhat rectifies the scarcity of custom apps in Microsoft’s store.
 There is not much of a trade-off, look at it as a blessing in disguise.
 You still get signature features as In Play, live streaming, and Cash Out.

 Bet With Your BlackBerry